oubiwann/lfetool/doc/manual/info.rst

 ``info installdir``
 ,,,,,,,,,,,,,,,,,,,

-``lfetool install lfe`` finds the ``lib`` directory for the installed/active version of Erlang running and installs LFE there.
-This command returns the install dir for informational purposes:
+This command returns the ``lib`` directory for the installed/active version of Erlang:

 .. code:: shell